 In 1995, he became Vice President, Medical Affairs and Chief of Staff at the Clarke Institute of Psychiatry.
 In 1998, he was appointed inaugural Physician-in-Chief of the newly created Centre for Addiction and Mental Health resulting from the merger of the Clarke Institute of Psychiatry, the Addiction Research Foundation, Queen Street Mental Health Centre, and the Donwood Institute.
 Upon completion of his term in 2003, he was appointed Senior Medical Advisor, Education and Public Affairs, at the Centre for Addiction and Mental Health.

-In 2007, he was appointed as a Board member and in 2012 was appointed as Chair of the Board of the Mental Health Commission of Canada; he subsequently served as Chair from 2012-2015.
+In 2007, he was appointed Vice-Chair of the Board of the Mental Health Commission of Canada; he subsequently served as Chair from 2012-2015.
 He also serves on the Board of the Centre for Addiction and Mental Health Foundation.
 He previously served on the Board of the Canadian Mental Health Association Metro Toronto.

-Beyond his professional responsibilities, he is Chair of the Board of Governors of the Stratford Shakespeare Festival of Canada and current Chancellor of its Senate.
+Beyond his professional responsibilities, he is immediate past Chair of the Board of Governors of the Stratford Shakespeare Festival of Canada and current Chancellor of its Senate.
 He is also a former member of the Board of Directors of the Glenn Gould Foundation and former President of the Board of the Off Centre Music Salon, a professional chamber music ensemble.